-- 1. An entirely different approach is required when dealing with children and young people to that which courts routinely apply to adult offenders.2 - 2.
-Any Crown Court dealing with a defendant under the age of 18 must have regard to two parallel and fundamental principles: - (1) the principal aim of the youth justice system to prevent offending by children and young persons; and - (2) the welfare of the child or young person: see SC, s.58. - 3.
-These principles support and amplify the duties of a judge or court: - (1) to ensure that any defendant receives a fair trial in accordance with Article 6 of the ECHR; - (2) to conduct a case in accordance with the overriding objective contained in r.1.1 of the CrimPR 2020; - (3) to act in accordance with Article 3.1 of the United Nations Convention on the Rights of the Child ('the UN Convention') which provides that 'in all actions concerning children...undertaken by...courts of law...the best interests of the child shall be a primary consideration'; and - (4) to act in accordance with Article 12 of the UN Convention which guarantees the right of a child to express his/her views freely, provides that those views are given due weight and explicitly states that 'the child shall in particular be provided the opportunity to be heard in any judicial...proceedings affecting the child, either directly, or through a representative...in a manner consistent with the procedural rules of national law'. - 4.
-Paragraph 3(1) of sch.22 to the SC (formerly, s.142A of the CJA 2003) would, when brought into force, amend s.58 to provide for the purposes of sentencing for offenders under 18.
+- 1. An entirely different approach is required when dealing with children to that which courts routinely apply to adult offenders.5 - 2.
+Any Crown Court dealing with a defendant under the age of 18 must have regard to two parallel and fundamental principles: - the principal aim of the youth justice system to prevent offending (or re-offending) by persons aged under 18; and - (2) the welfare of the child: see s.58 SC. - 3.
+These principles support and amplify the duties of a judge or court: - (1) to ensure that any defendant receives a fair trial in accordance with Article 6 ECHR - (2) to conduct a case in accordance with the overriding objective contained in r.1.1 CrimPR 2020 - (3) to act in accordance with Article 3.1 United Nations Convention on the Rights of the Child (the UN Convention) which provides that "in all actions concerning children... undertaken by... courts of law... the best interests of the child shall be a primary consideration"; and - (4) to act in accordance with Article 12 UN Convention which guarantees the right of a child to express their views freely, provides that those views are given due weight and explicitly states that "the child shall in particular be provided the opportunity to be heard in any judicial... proceedings affecting the child, either directly, or through a representative... in a manner consistent with the procedural rules of national law". - 4.
+Paragraph 3(1), schedule 22 SC (formerly, s.142A CJA 2003) would, when brought into force, amend s.58 to provide for the purposes of sentencing for offenders under 18.
 It would provide that, in addition to the two fundamental principles noted above, the court must have regard to four purposes of sentencing when dealing with an offender aged under 18 in respect of an offence (punishment of offenders; reform and rehabilitation of offenders; protection of the public; making of reparation by offenders).
 However, this provision is not in force and it is unclear whether it ever will be.